Chouffy/chouffy.github.io/notes/server_softwares/Linux.md

 ### Power Management

-* On a lapptop: disable standby on lid close: in `/etc/systemd/logind.conf`, uncomment and change `HandleLidSwitch=ignore`
+* On a laptop: disable standby on lid close: in `/etc/systemd/logind.conf`, uncomment and change `HandleLidSwitch=ignore`

 ### Format & mount a USB stick